 The new webmaster tools, also known as Google Search Console has new features such as Index Coverage report.
 Basically, any report under this is to do with how Google crawls webpages and how Google indexes webpages.
-That means, this report is important and any errors within should be identified and some must fixed.
+That means, this report is important and any errors within should be identified and must fixed.

 I manage many different Google Search Console properties, and if you also started receiving email message that look like this: